bhernandev/bhernandev.github.io/_posts/2020-05-24-my-heart-in-3-months.md

 ## Fitness Gurus Hate Him - This One Weird Trick Will Lower Your Heart Rate

 My workout buddies can attest that I am *terrible* at going to the gym consistently.
-But, I can proudly say that during these 3 months, I was actually going to gym fairly regularly.
+But I can proudly say that during these 3 months, I was actually going to gym fairly regularly.
 I was also eating healthier portions and making cleaner decisions at mealtime \-\- like incorporating more greens and choosing white meats over the vastly superior, delicious red variety.
 In addition to losing 10lbs, which I have since gained back, I noticed that these choices seemed to have caused my average heart rate to improve during this time:

 <img src="/assets/blog/briheart/avg_HR_over_time.png" class="img-fluid">